-The effects of the COVID-19 outbreak could adversely affect our business, results of operations, and financial condition.
+The effects of the COVID-19 pandemic could adversely affect our business, results of operations, and financial condition.

-The effects of a public health crisis caused by the COVID-19 outbreak and the measures being taken in response are uncertain and difficult to predict, but may include:
+The effects of a public health crisis caused by the COVID-19 pandemic and the measures being taken in response are uncertain and difficult to predict, but may include:

-- A decrease in the long-term demand and/or pricing for our products, and a global economic recession that could further reduce demand and/or pricing for our products, resulting from actions taken by governments, businesses, and/or the general public in an effort to limit exposure to and spreading of such infectious diseases, such as travel restrictions, quarantines, and business shutdowns or slowdowns; - Negative impacts to our operations, including reductions in efficiency and productivity and increased costs resulting from efforts to mitigate the impact of COVID-19; - Negative impacts on our results of operations could have an adverse effect on our ability to realize deferred tax assets; - Deterioration of worldwide credit and financial markets that could limit our ability to obtain financing, result in losses due to failures of financial institutions and other parties, and cause a higher rate of losses on our accounts receivables due to defaults and bankruptcies; - Deterioration of the financial condition or liquidity, or interruptions to the operations, of our customers, including retailers and distributions, could adversely affect the distribution, availability and sales of our products; - Disruptions to our supply chain in connection with the sourcing and transportation of materials and services from geographic areas that have been impacted by COVID-19 and by efforts to contain the spread of COVID-19; and - Disruptions in foot traffic to our retailers in connection with retailer shutdowns or slowdowns could disrupt retail customer awareness and demand for our products.
+- A decrease in the long-term demand and/or pricing for our products, and a global economic recession that could further reduce demand and/or pricing for our products, resulting from actions taken by governments, businesses, and/or the general public in an effort to limit exposure to and spreading of such infectious diseases, such as travel restrictions, quarantines, and business shutdowns or slowdowns; - Disruptions to our supply chain in connection with the sourcing and transportation of materials and services from geographic areas that have been impacted by COVID-19 and by efforts to contain the spread of COVID-19; and - Disruptions in foot traffic to brick-and-mortar retail locations of our retailers resulting from stay-at-home orders and government restrictions on retailing operations could disrupt retail customer awareness and demand for our products; - Negative impacts to our operations, including reductions in efficiency and productivity and increased costs resulting from efforts to mitigate the impact of COVID-19; - · Negative impacts on our results of operations could have an adverse effect on our ability to realize deferred tax assets; - Deterioration of worldwide credit and financial markets that could limit our ability to obtain financing, result in losses due to failures of financial institutions and other parties, and cause a higher rate of losses on our accounts receivables due to defaults and bankruptcies; - Deterioration of the financial condition or liquidity, or interruptions to the operations, of our customers, including retailers and distributions, could adversely affect the distribution, availability and sales of our products.